0x62/LocalPrinter/README.md

 # LocalPrinter

 IoT Pi printer based on the Cashino CSN-A2 receipt printer.
-Heavily inspired by Berg Little Printers.
+Heavily inspired by Berg [Little Printers](https://nordprojects.co/projects/littleprinters/).

+All fetching, processing and rendering is done on the device, no server needed.

 **🚨 Alpha: This project is under active development.
 It's likely to break at any time.**